-Aviva has been at the forefront of responsible investment for many years; from being the first carbon-neutral international insurer in 2006, to being a recipient of the 'UN Momentum for Change Climate Solutions Award' in 2017 in recognition of our commitment to reducing our environmental impact and helping provide inspiration on climate change to others for more than a decade.
+Aviva has been at the forefront of sustainable investment for many years; from being the first carbon-neutral international insurer in 2006, to being a recipient of the 'UN Momentum for Change Climate Solutions Award' in 2017 in recognition of our commitment to reducing our environmental impact and helping provide inspiration on climate change to others for more than a decade.
 We have been at the vanguard of helping to lead work on market changing initiatives, including being among the founding signatories of the UN Principles for Responsible Investment and being among the first asset managers to publish a Corporate Governance Voting Policy.
-In 2021, we unveiled our goal to be a net zero carbon business by 2040 - this was a first for a major insurance company.
+In 2021, we unveiled our ambition to be a net zero carbon business by 2040 - this was a first for a major insurance company.
 While we are working towards our Net Zero by 2040 ambition, we acknowledge that we have relationships with businesses and existing assets that may be associated with significant emissions.
 More information can be found here.

-Aviva Investors & the Stewardship Funds
+Aviva Investors & the Sustainable Stewardship Funds

 What is ESG?